vijaygupta18/QnA-Session/README.md

 - **📋 Share Session**: Copies a Question Access link to your clipboard.
 - **✅ Mark as Answered**: Click the button on a question card to mark it as answered.
 - **🗑️ Delete**: Click the button on a question card to permanently remove it.
 - **🛑 End Session**: Click the button in the admin controls area to make the session inactive for all users.
+After ending the session, users will be redirected to the `/QnA-Session/` path.

 ## 🛠️ Tech Stack